VVyvernn/Python-Brute-Force-detection-tool-with-IP-address-reputation/README.md

 # Python-Brute-Force-detection-tool-with-IP-address-reputation
 For this to work you NEED a API key for abuseipdb.com.
-You can put in the cron tab to execute as often as you would like, i recomend making a copy of auth.log or any other log file that you use and clear it every 24 hours.
+You can put the script in the cron tab to execute as often as you would like, i recomend making a copy of auth.log or any other log file that you use and clear it every 24 hours.
 Free API key has limited API calls a day so using the script once can use all of them.

 The script checks auth.log(by default), finds failed connections, saves them, and counts how many times this IP address tried to connect and to which users.
 Then uses the API to check how malicious is the IP address and saves the results.